 If a child is taking a prescribed medication, especially something like an antibiotic, it’s vital that all doses are administered.
 If giving a child an over the counter medicine, it’s also just as important to make sure they aren’t getting too many doses, which can get tricky if multiple caregivers are involved.

 Create a simple chart to keep everyone on the same page.
-If there is space, you can draw a chart directly on the medications bottle, or affix a small post-it note to it.
-If you need more space, keep the chart with the medication (plus a pen or marker) so you don’t forgot to mark it.
+If there is space, you can draw a chart directly on the medication bottle, or affix a small Post-it note to it.
+If you need more space, keep the chart with the medication (plus a pen or marker nearby) so you don’t forgot to mark it.

 If you can’t go your local library, bring the library to your home.
 Both GRPL and KDL offer tons of great audio books, music, magazines, and even games that you can access with the internet.

-You can divide out other servings, and if they do set up, you can liquify it by putting it in the microwave for a few seconds.
+You can divide out other servings, and if the Jell-O starts to set up, you can liquify it by putting it in the microwave for a few seconds.

 Very thoroughly chewing and swallowing a couple marshmallows will coat your throat with gelatin.